buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.4.71 =
+* Bug: Core - Refactored the unique identifier profile slug character length so that there are no more duplications

 = 2.4.70 =
 * New Feature! - Login Logout Redirect, redirects users on login and logout as a global setting and by profile type
 * Bug: Activity - The post button was not enabled when using only emojis without any accompanying text entered directly from the keyboard